Wondering how to patch a hardwood floor? This tutorial teaches you how to replace hardwood floor boards so you can save your flooring.

 More than likely, if you have an old home, you will encounter this problem at some point.
 But don’t worry.
-You can repair your wood floors with a few easy steps.
+You can replace your damaged floor board with a few steps.

 Note: This method is best for small repairs.
 If your hardwood floor is extensively damaged, replacing it might be a better option.

-We had a couple of areas in our master bedroom where the old radiators used to come up through the floor.
+We had a couple of areas we had to fix in our master bedroom where the old radiators used to come up through the floor.
 Those radiators had been removed before we bought the house, but the holes remained.
 We removed the carpet and wanted to restore the hardwood so those holes had to go.

 Steps to Replace Hardwood Floor Boards